Keck TAC Policies and Procedures

 - Complete the final evaluation within a few days of the TAC meeting so that comments and discussions are still fresh.

-Please format your written evaluations into these three sections:
+Please format your written evaluations into these four sections:

 - A brief summary of the proposal’s science goals and strategies

 - Minor Weaknesses